Manufacturing15 min read

 Real-World ROI Data

 Theory is useful, but real numbers are what matter.
-Here are three documented deployment scenarios:
+Here are three documented deployment scenarios.

 Case Study 1: Small Manufacturer — Pick and Place